mozilla-b2g/gaia-email-libs-and-more/js/maildb.md

 in Gecko now, so we aren't expecting the temporary strings to be the end of the world.)

-We generate two types of events for two types of consumers:
+We generate three types of events for two types of consumers:
 1. TOCs: These cover add, changes, and removal.
 They are scoped to the list views we have.
 2. Item-listeners: Changes to and removal of specific items.
 Fully qualified identifiers are used.
+3. Triggers: Unscoped events generated for every change.

 You may wonder about things that logically follow as the consequence of something else.
 For example, when we create a new account we want to